sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

    Inserts a table containing all of the incident's log entries LitterMates
+   Inserts a table containing a list of the animal's littermates ActiveLitterMates
-   Inserts a table containing a list of the animal's littermates MovementPayments
+   Inserts a table containing a list of the animal's littermates (only those still in care) MovementPayments
    Inserts a table containing all of the payments for the active movement for the person, animal or movement the document is being generated for.